 Her poetry and reviews have appeared in numerous journals including Sugar House Review, Midwest Quarterly Review, Coe Review, Eclectica, and Mid-American Review.
 Recent poems have appeared in Parentheses Journal, Lowecroft Chronicle, and SWWIM Every Day.

-She has poems (co-written with Trent Walters) in They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing (Black Lawrence Press, 2018).
 She was the co-editor of Watching the Perseids: The Backwaters Press Twentieth Anniversary Anthology (BWP, 2017).

 Want to order a Cat Dixon book?
 See the complete list of titles.
 Click here.